-• What is Google Gemini
+• What Google Gemini is and how it reshapes search

 What is Google Gemini?